ayushraina2028/Frontera-Health-Assignment/README.md

   - **Majority Voting**
   - **Weighted Voting**
 - Display predictions and probabilities in a well-structured UI

+## Downloading Weights
+The weights for YAMNet model are available in the above files with the name as "yamnet_finetuned.h5".
+The weights for Wav2Vec2 model are large in size and hence cannot be uploaded to the repository.
+Please download weights from this [link](https://drive.google.com/file/d/1wIGGLKuEKHiK3rPd6ge_PvtAUoIMTOlM/view?usp=sharing) to run the web application properly.

 ## Installation
 1. Clone this repository: